JoJo2nd/JoJo2nd.github.io/_drafts/2017-03-07-getting-started.md

 * RTS - Request to Send
 * DSR - Data Set Ready

-Grabbing a multi-meter I started testing connections and based on [info in the original guide][16] I matched up the following wire colours to corresponding signals
+Grabbing a multi-meter, I started testing connections and based on [info in the original guide][16] I matched up the following wire colours to corresponding signals

 * Brown - RXD
 * Red - Not Connected!